The Art of the Story

-Twenty years ago, the Isabella Stewart Gardner Museum suffered the largest art heist in history.
+Twenty years ago this month, the Isabella Stewart Gardner Museum suffered the largest art heist in history.
 The crime remains unsolved.

 Thirteen pieces were taken that night: five paintings, five drawings, an etching, an ancient beaker, and a bronze eagle finial that once topped a Napoleonic battle flag.
 The oldest item is more than 3,000 years old, the youngest about 130.
 They were created centuries and cultures apart, in the Netherlands, France, and China.
 The artists worked in oils and charcoal and metal and ink, and the importance of their creations is almost incalculable.